Wizard451345/kickstart.nvim/README.md

 # This is my personal Neovim configuration.
-## Copied from Kickstartt.nvim with some personal configurations
+## Copied from Kickstart.nvim with some personal configurations

 This is also the first time doing a Markdown file with my blood, sweat and tears so...
 IDK.